Legal name: Quebec

 The Civil Code of Quebec states that "Every person exercises his civil rights under the name assigned to him and stated in his act of birth," and spouses retain their legal names upon marriage.
-They can be changed, upon registration, only under prescribed conditions, and only where the person has been domiciled in Quebec for at least one year.
-However, a woman married before this law was passed in April 2, 1981 retains her right to use her husband's name in the exercise of her civil rights.
-Unfortunately, this right is not respected for older women, married before 1981.
-They are systematically identified by their name of birth in the medical institutions of the province.
-Likewise proofs of vaccination are issued to them in their birth name, making it unusable when their proof of vaccination must conform with the name in their government-issued passport.
-This dilemma also applies to younger women who are vaccinated in Quebec, but whose legal ID is their married name, due to marriage elsewhere.
+However, a woman married prior to April 2, 1981 is entitled to use her spouse's name in the exercise of her civil rights, provided that they were doing so at that date.
+A person's legal name can be changed, upon registration, only under prescribed conditions, and only where the person has been domiciled in Quebec for at least one year.

 Germany

 In Germany, names are regulated to a large extent.
 Apart from possibly adopting the partner's name upon marriage, German citizens may only change their name for a recognised important reason.
 Among other reasons, a change of names is permitted when the name can give rise to confusion, ridicule, unusual orthographic difficulties, or stigmatization.
 In certain situations, children's last names may also be changed to their natural, foster or adoptive parent's last name.
 Transgender people may change their first names.
 Foreign names in writing systems that are not based on Latin are transliterated according to rules which may conflict with the system of transcribing or transliterating names that is used in the country of origin.
 Former titles of nobility became integrated into the last names in 1919 but continue to be adapted according to gender and other circumstances.